03Common questions

 Automation-first means the system is designed to handle as much work as possible without human intervention.
 Foresight processes claims and prior authorizations automatically when confidence is high, only surfacing items to your queue when they genuinely need human review.
 This is the opposite of traditional systems that require humans to process everything and use automation as an occasional helper.

-Others vendors offer mostly workflow management (rather than automation), or rely heavily too heavily on AI for everything, which can be unpredictable and hard to audit.
-Foresight uses a hybrid approach: deterministic, rules-based processing for predictable fields like patient demographics, place of service codes, and time-based E/M coding, with AI only deployed where it's truly needed—like extracting ICD-10 and CPT codes from unstructured clinical notes.
+Other vendors offer mostly workflow management (rather than automation), or rely too heavily on AI for everything, which can be unpredictable and hard to audit.
+Foresight uses a hybrid approach: deterministic, rules-based processing for predictable fields like patient demographics, place of service codes, and time-based E/M coding, with AI only deployed where it’s truly needed—like extracting ICD-10 and CPT codes from unstructured clinical notes.
 This means more predictable outcomes, full auditability, and transparency about how every decision was made.
-You'll always know whether a field came from a rule or from AI, with clear provenance labeling throughout.
+You’ll always know whether a field came from a rule or from AI, with clear provenance labeling throughout.
+Two differentiators are unique to Foresight as of April 2026: every diagnosis code is validated against the clinical note before submission (so upcoding, undercoding, and copy-paste errors are caught at the source), and every claim is scrubbed against live payer policy data — not a static clearinghouse format check — in the seconds before it leaves our system.

 Deterministic rules are predictable, traceable logic that always produces the same output for the same input.
 For example, if a patient had a 32-minute video visit, we can deterministically set the place of service to 10 (home) with Modifier 95 for telehealth.
 AI is only used when rules can’t handle it—like extracting diagnosis codes from a clinician’s free-text notes.
 This hybrid approach gives you the best of both worlds: reliability where possible, intelligence where necessary, with complete transparency about which method was used for every field.